First name the five, the free peoples:

 - Fairies, Nymphs, and Nature Spirits: These may or may not all be the same thing.
 Dwellers and protectors of the wild places of the world, their personalities can range from benevolent to being The Fair Folk.
 They're usually on poor terms with groups who advance civilization or despoil the wilderness, especially humans, dwarves and orcs, but may have a better relationship with more nature-friendly groups such as elves or hobbits.

-- Giants: The biggest lot around, with their specific size varying wildly.
+- Giants: The biggest lot around, with their specific size varying wildly between "slightly taller than humans" to "as big as mountains".
 They may sometimes be based on more mystical fairytale giants.
 Very often, however, they're relegated to being big brutish Smash Mooks long on strength and short on brains.
 Ogres sometimes appear as a distinct race from giants, typically even less intelligent and more brutish.
 One-eyed and two-headed variants also appear, typically referred to as "cyclops" and "ettin".

 - Gnomes: Small humanoid creatures, sharing traits with both dwarves and fairies; typically more magical than the former but uglier and less graceful than the latter.
 They also typically dwell in wild places, though in some settings they are very technologically advanced.
 They're often the Good Counterpart of goblins in settings where both races coexist.